pyepics/pyepics/doc/devices.rst

    :param dial:          use dial coordinates                 (T/F) [F]
    :param raw:           use raw coordinates                  (T/F) [F]
    :param ignore_limits: try move without regard to limits    (T/F) [F]
-   :param confirm_move:  try to confirm that move begun (when wait=False) (T/F) [F]
+   :param confirm_move:  try to confirm that move has begun (when wait=False) (T/F) [F]
    :rtype:  integer

    Returns an integer value, according the table below.
 Note that a return value of 0 with `wait=False` does not really guarantee a successful move, just that a move request was issued.
 If you're interested in checking that a requested move really did start without waiting for the move to complete, you may want to use the `confirm_move=True` option.